hashicorp/terraform-provider-aws/website/docs/r/api_gateway_rest_api.html.markdown

 ### endpoint_configuration

 * `types` - (Required) A list of endpoint types.
 This resource currently only supports managing a single value.
 Valid values: `EDGE`, `REGIONAL` or `PRIVATE`.
 If unspecified, defaults to `EDGE`.
 Must be declared as `REGIONAL` in non-Commercial partitions.
 Refer to the [documentation](https://docs.aws.amazon.com/apigateway/latest/developerguide/create-regional-api.html) for more information on the difference between edge-optimized and regional APIs.
+* `vpc_endpoint_ids` - (Optional) A list of VPC endpoint ids.
+This resource currently only supports managing a single value.
+Endpoint type must be specified as `PRIVATE` to use.
+Associates the private API with a VPC endpoint.
+Refer to the [documentation](https://docs.aws.amazon.com/apigateway/latest/developerguide/associate-private-api-with-vpc-endpoint.html) for more information on the feature.

 ## Attributes Reference